makeplans/makeplans-api/readme.md

   https://youraccount.makeplans.no/api/v1/resources
 ```

-To create something, it's the same deal except you also have to include the `Content-Type` header and the JSON data:
+To create something, it's the same deal except you also have to include the `Content-Type` HTTP-header and the JSON data:

 ```shell
 curl -u APIKEY: \